ll-O-ll/ahmedrosanally.github.io/README.md

 ## Forking This Repo

 This repo is forked from [Britanny Chiang's](https://github.com/bchiang7) [v4 website](https://github.com/bchiang7/v4).
-As long you give credit by linking back back to her original website [https://brittanychiang.com/](https://brittanychiang.com/)
+As long as you give credit by linking back back to her original website [https://brittanychiang.com/](https://brittanychiang.com/), you could use this as a website template.

 Please refer to the [Gatsby docs](https://www.gatsbyjs.org/docs/) if have any questions about website implementation